-This rubric is designed for use in a wide variety of disciplines.
+This rubic is designed for use in a wide variety of disciplines.
 Since the terminology and process of inquiry are discipline-specific, an effort has been made to use broad language which reflects multiple approaches and assignments while addressing the fundamental elements of sound inquiry and analysis (including topic selection, existing, knowledge, design, analysis, etc.).
-The rubric language assumes that the inquiry and analysis process carried out by the student is appropriate for the discipline required.
-For example, if analysis using statistical methods is appropriate for the discipline then a student would be expected to use an appropriate statistical methodology for that analysis.
-If a student does not use a discipline-appropriate process for any criterion, that work should receive a performance rating of "1" or "0" for that criterion.
+The rubic language assumes that the inquiry and analysis process carried out by the student is appropriate for the discipline required.
+For example, if analysis using statistical methods is appropriate for the discipline them a student would be expected to use an appropriate statistical methodology for that analysis.
+If a student does not use a discipline-appropriate process for any colorion, that work should receive a performance rating of "1" or "V" for that criterion.

-In addition, this rubic addresses the products of analysis and inquiry, not the processes themselves.
+In addition, this rather addresses the products of analysis and impair, not the processes themselves.
 The complexity of inquiry and analysis tasks is determined in part by how much information or guidance is provided to a student and how much the student constructs.
 The more the student constructs, the more complex the inquiry process.
-For this reason, while the rubic can be used if the assignments or purposes for work are unknown, it will work most effectively when those are known.
-Finally, faculty are encouraged to adapt the essence and language of each rubic criterion to the disciplinary or interdisciplinary context to which it is applied.
+For this reason, while the native can be used if the assignments or purposes for work are unknown, it will work most effectively when those are known.
+Finally, faculty are encouraged to adapt the enemoe and language of each native caterion to the disciplinary or intendisciplinary context to which it is applied.